 Venezuelans clash with pro-Maduro Code Pink activists in tense scene outside DC embassy

-WASHINGTON -- Dozens of supporters of opposition leader Juan Guaido converged Tuesday on the now-shuttered Venezuelan embassy in Washington, clashing with pro-regime activists who have been camped out at the building for weeks in support of the embattled Nicolas Maduro.
+WASHINGTON -- Dozens of supporters of opposition leader Juan Guaido converged Tuesday on the now-shuttered Venezuelan embassy in Washington, clashing with pro-regime activists who have been camped out at the building for weeks in support of embattled Nicolas Maduro.

 The tense scene in D.C.'s tony Georgetown neighborhood played out as Maduro's socialist government faced perhaps its biggest challenge yet, with Guaido calling for a military uprising -- and the Trump administration voicing support from afar.
 Amid clashes on the streets of Caracas and global uncertainty over how the escalating challenge to Maduro's grip on power would resolve, dramatic footage from Venezuela's capital showed a military armored vehicle plowing into a crowd of protesters.